-470 Table 3: Ablation study evaluating the impact of our RandAug and F-SAT, comparing their effects 471 against time-domain adversarial training (AT) and phase-based adversarial training.
-RandAug en-472 hances robustness to corruptions, while F-SAT improves robustness to adversarial attacks.
+Table 3: Ablation study evaluating the impact of our specifically designed RandAug, F-SAT, and its comparative effects against time-domain adversarial training and phase-based adversarial training.
+(AT is an abbreviation of Adversarial Training)

-473 Impact of frequency range for F-SAT: The importance of high-frequency components is under-474 scored in Figure 6b, which shows the model's performance under gradient-based adversarial attacks 475 across different frequency ranges.
-Attacks targeting higher frequencies notably degrade deepfake 476 detection more than lower frequencies, underscoring the vulnerability of high-frequency features.
-477 By focusing attacks on high-frequency regions, we preserve low-frequency integrity, simplifying 478 the model's task of distinguishing deepfake audio features.
-This approach maintains high accuracy 479 on unattacked data and improves adversarial robustness.
-480
+Impact of frequency range for F-SAT: The importance of high-frequency components is underscored in Figure 7b, which shows the model's performance under gradient-based adversarial attacks across different frequency ranges.
+Attacks targeting higher frequencies notably degrade deepfake

 Further analysis on selecting the optimal frequency range for F-SAT is presented in Table 4.
-Ad-481 versarial training within the 4k to 8k frequency range yields the best performance.
-We observe that 482 increasing the attack frequency range decreases accuracy on original data due to the distortion of 483 more critical features, adding complexity to the model's learning process.
-484
+Adversarial training within the 4k to 8k frequency range yields the best performance.
+We observe that increasing the attack frequency range decreases accuracy on original data due to the distortion of more critical features, adding complexity to the model's learning process.